Prince William & Kate Middleton’s Plane Hits Scary Lightning Storm During Pakistan Tour

 The Duke and Duchess of Cambridge have arrived in Pakistan! ڈیوک اور ڈچز آف کیمبرج پاکستان تشریف لا چکے ہیں۔ The Duke and Duchess’s first official visit to the country will pay respect to the historical relationship between Britain and Pakistan, but will largely focus on showcasing Pakistan as it is today — a dynamic, aspirational and forward-looking nation. ڈیوک اور ڈچز آف کیمبرج کا پاکستان کا پہلا شاہی دورہ برطانیہ اور پاکستان کے مابین تاریخی تعلقات کی عزت افزائی ہے، لیکن زیادہ تر توجہ موجودہ دور کے پاکستان بحیثیت ایک متحرک، زندہ و جاوید اور دور اندیش ملک کی ترویج پر ہوگی۔ From the modern leafy capital Islamabad, to the vibrant city of Lahore, the mountainous countryside in the North, and the rugged border regions to the West, the visit will span over 1000km, and will take in Pakistan’s rich culture, its diverse communities, and its beautiful landscapes. شاہی دورہ جدید طرز پر تعمیر شدہ سر سبز دارالحکومت اسلام آباد سے زندہ دلوں کے شہر لاہور، عظیم پہاڑی سلسلوں پر مشتمل شمالی علاقہ جات اور مغرب کی جانب ناہموار سرحدی علاقوں تک ہزار کلو میٹر سے زائد سفر پر مشتمل ہوگا۔ اس دوران پاکستان کی بھرپور ثقافت، مختلف ثقافتوں پر مشتمل آبادیوں اور اس کے خوبصورت مناظر سے آگاہی اور لطف اندوز ہونے کا موقع ملے گا۔ ????
 Kensington Palace #RoyalVisitPakistan #pakistan

-Prince William’s official comments during his and Kate’s visit to the National Monument were filled with hope and reflection for the longstanding relationship the monarch and the country have had throughout the years.
+William’s official comments during his and Kate’s visit to the National Monument were filled with hope and reflection for the longstanding relationship the monarch and the country have had throughout the years.

-Said Prince William in remarks posted on Instagram alongside a photo of the couple taken during their first evening in the country, “I am struck by the great strides Pakistan has made since its birth seventy-two years ago.
+“I am struck by the great strides Pakistan has made since its birth seventy-two years ago.
 The view from this hill would have been quite different when my grandmother, The Queen, first visited over half a century ago.
-And with successive visits by my mother [Princess Diana] and my father [Prince Charles], this view has continued to change, with the city constantly growing and with it my family’s affection for Pakistan.”
+And with successive visits by my mother [Princess Diana] and my father [Prince Charles], this view has continued to change, with the city constantly growing and with it my family’s affection for Pakistan,” William said.

+He was quoted in a post on Instagram alongside a photo of the couple taken during their first evening in the country.

-The couple is winding up their tour today before returning to London and their three children, Prince George, Princess Charlotte, and Prince Louis.
+The couple is wrapping up their tour today before returning to London and their three children, Prince George, Princess Charlotte, and Prince Louis.

 Delivered To Your INBOX